 The Analog Style LED Clock uses 180 LEDs to display the time, much like the hands of a traditional analog clock.
 The clock also features an alarm.
 An additional LED indicates the alarm status and another LED indicates PM.
 Four pushbuttons allow you to set the clock and alarm.
 The clock uses the 50 or 60 Hz from the electric utility to keep accurate time.

 The kit contains all the parts to build the clock, including printed PCB, programmed microcontroller and other components, solder, and frame.
 The frame has a built-in hanger so that it can be hung on a nail, screw or small hook.
-A printed full-color assembly, operation, and technical manual is included, complete with the theory of operation, schematics, and drawings.
-The manual can also be downloaded if you would like to check it out before you buy.
+A full-color assembly, operation, and technical manual, complete with the theory of operation, schematics, and drawings can be downloaded here.

 Tools required to assemble the clock include a soldering iron, wire clippers, multimeter, tweezers, and a #2 Philips screwdriver.
 Additional tools could come in handy as well — for example, eye loupe, solder sucker, or wire strippers.
 See the user's manual for more details.

-The frame will need to be painted and numbers applied.
-A set of Arabic Numerals and a set of Roman Numerals are included.
-Paint is not included.
-You can use spray paint of your choice of color.
+Paint is optional and is not included.
+If you choose to paint the frame, you can use spray paint of your choice of color.
 See the Photo Gallery Page of my website for other options and ideas.

 The clock was originally designed as my Senior Project to complete my Electrical Engineering Degree.
 A number of years ago, I remember reading about a technique to individually control a large number of LEDs with a relatively small number of I/O lines.
 I immediately thought a good use of this technique would be to make a clock with 180 LEDs.
 It would have 60 LEDs each for seconds, minutes and hours (which would increment every 12 minutes).
 It never became much more than an idea in the back of my mind until I suggested it to my instructor for my Senior Project.
 He responded that he would accept the proposal if I added an alarm feature.